Skip to content

 Is SUNY College of Technology at Alfred Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of SUNY College of Technology at Alfred earn a median of $50,445, roughly in line with national averages for graduates.
+Ten years out, alumni of SUNY College of Technology at Alfred earn a median of $50,445, roughly in line with the national average for college graduates.

 $45,460